-ucb Pointer to a UCB whose DDT\$PS START 2 is to be intercepted.
+ucb Pointer to a UCB whose DDT\$PS\START\2 is to be intercepted.

-start itc routine The intercepting start routine.
+start_itc_routine The intercepting start routine.
 This routine is called before the driver's start routine.
-The calling convention of the start routine is the same as the standard DDT\$PS_START_2 routine, except that this routine must return one of the following status values:

-SS\$CHAINW - The next start routine should be called.
-SS\$ SUPERSEDE - No more start routines should be called.

-level Level of DDT to be intercepted.
-Currently, multipath does not support an inter-
+The calling convention of the start routine is the same as the standard DDT\$PS_START_2 routine, except that this routine must return one of the following status values: SS\$CHAINW - The next start routine should be called.
+SS\$SUPERSEDE - No more start routines should be called.
+Any other return value results in a bugcheck. level Level of DDT to be intercepted.
+Currently, multipath does not support an intercept level below MPDEV intercept. flag Placeholder for future development; must be zero.